iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.43.0/report.md

 > Is there an NHS app for Scotland.
 I tried to register using the app but it does not recognise the information because I reside in Scotland not England.<br> :date: __2020-12-11 15:24:06__

-> Not used yet<br> :date: __2020-12-10 12:24:17__

-> Having trouble verifing my I. D, try to take a video but it takes me to files not video.
-Already messaged about this but none of advice worked.
-Very frustrating as it also kicks me off the site so have to log back in all the time.<br> :date: __2020-12-08 17:31:23__

 #### 2-star reviews